-“Zootopia” is an animated Pixar movie that depicts a bunny police officer as its protagonist in the fictional city of Zootopia.
+“Zootopia” is an animated Disney movie that depicts a bunny police officer as its protagonist in the fictional city of Zootopia.
 This is a place where all animals, predators and prey, have evolved and live together in harmony, living out their lives in whatever way they want to.
 Or, so we think.

 The story progresses as Judy and her newfound partner, Nick, work to solve a case on a missing animal which turns out to be something much more sinister.

 It may seem a little strange, reviewing a movie that came out all the way back in 2016 — however, in this review, I wanted to look at this film from the perspective of the current events in the United States.
 Specifically, the Black Lives Matter movement which has escalated in the forms of protests and huge media coverage recently.

 You may also ask how a film primarily made for children can be reflective of such complex and serious issues in our real world today.
 I thought the same thing four years ago when I watched the movie for the first time when it came out.
 However, watching “Zootopia” now, as a high school student rather than a child, helped me to see the film from a much different view and the meaningful similarities with the real world, which I want to share in this review.

 Firstly, “Zootopia” hugely tackles the topic of prejudice.
 As a part of the film’s worldbuilding, although the city of Zootopia seems to be full of possibilities and equal opportunities for all on the surface, it is revealed that there are deeply ingrained stereotypes on identity — the animals treat and think of each other differently in subtle ways on the basis of biological identity.
 A clear example of this is in the character Nick.